devimust/wireframer/README.md

 - [ ] Add more widgets: paragraph, table, navigation
 - [ ] Deselect widget when clicking outside canvas
 - [ ] Serve icons locally
+- [ ] Download localstorage json data
+- [ ] Ability to sync localstorage to and from a central storage engine (e.g. Firebase)

 ## Build Setup